andersongomes001/ctf-challenges/fireshell-ctf-2019/python-learning-environment/README.md

 To see the exploit, please see xpl.py

-xpl.py could be way easier, but I decided to remove some characters on the blacklist and it was way easier to solve :)
+xpl.py could be way smaller, but I decided to remove some items on the blacklist and it was easier to solve :)